Concentrated Solar Power

 Whatever the type of glass or treatment of the glass is used, the use of a cover glass reduces the transmission of solar radiation to the absorber plate reducing its efficiency.
 But we can greatly improve the amount of energy absorption by means of concentrating and intensifying more sunlight onto the solar collector by using a technique called Concentrated Solar Power.

 Concentrated Solar Power or CSP for short, uses mirrors, reflectors or lenses to concentrate the sun’s radiant energy into a single beam in order to achieve very high temperatures.
-A simple example of what concentrated solar power is, would be a kid who uses a magnifying glass to focus sunlight onto a specific area below to produce intense heat.
-But this time the objective of the concentrator is to heat water and not ants or any other such luckless insects he finds.
+A simple example of what concentrated solar power is, would be a child who uses a magnifying glass to focus sunlight onto a specific area below, producing intense heat at the focal point.
+But this time the objective of the concentrator is to heat water and not ants or any other such luckless insects they find.

 The temperature level that can be achieved using standard non-concentrating flat-panel thermal collectors is limited even with high-end vacuum tube collectors, but by concentrating the sunlight, very high temperatures can be generated at a specific point thereby greatly increasing the efficiency of the system with CSP being installed in both home and industrial applications.